 Our team at the Orthopaedic Institute of Ohio will provide a comprehensive assessment of your condition, symptoms and concerns to help you determine whether surgery might be the best option for you.

 Hip implants consist of two primary components designed to work together as the natural hip joint.
 The first component is the ball component, which replaces the damaged femoral head.
 The ball features a long stem that is set into the femur after space is created inside the bone.
 The ball is usually constructed of metal or a stable ceramic material.
+The stem is made of titanium.
 The second component is the synthetic socket that fits into the pelvic bone.
-This component may also be crafted of metal, ceramic or durable plastic.
-There are also different options for attaching the prosthesis to the bone.
-Your surgeon will determine the best device and method based on the level of damage to your joint and other factors.
+This component is crafted of titanium with a polyethylene or “plastic” liner.
+Your surgeon will determine the best device and method based on the severity of damage to your joint and other factors.

-The procedure will take a few hours as the surgeon removes the damaged areas of bone, so the prosthetic can adhere securely to the joint.
-You may also spend a few days in the hospital after your surgery to receive the attentive care necessary during the early days of your recovery process.
-Some patients may qualify for outpatient hip surgery, and may go home the same day.
+The procedure will take a couple of hours as the surgeon removes the damaged areas of bone, so the prosthetic can adhere securely to the joint.
+You may also spend one or two days in the hospital after your surgery to receive the attentive care necessary during the early days of your recovery process.
+Some patients may qualify for outpatient hip surgery and may go home the same day.
 Once you are ready to leave the hospital, you will most likely be discharged to your home.
-However, some patients may need to go to a rehab facility to recover.
+However, occasionally, patients may need to go to a rehab or nursing facility to recover.